 PTFE (polytetrafluoroethylene) provides a lubricious inner layer ideal for catheter applications that require low friction.
-Our PTFE liners are fabricated using the same film-coat process used for polyimide tubing, which creates very thin walls.
+Our PTFE liner tubing is fabricated using the same film-coat process used for polyimide tubing, which creates very thin walls.

 Film-Coat PTFE Liner Tubing